 My love for carpentry has lead me to try the general construction program at APEX technical school.
-The curriculum of that program is diverse and liberal rather than specialized.
+The curriculum of that program is liberal rather than specialized.
 Students spend a month in plumbing, another in electrical, two months in carpentry, and two months in kitchen & bath.
 To help those that are curious about trade school, I will share my experience at Apex.
 This review only applies to the general construction program however.
-Let’s begin!
+With that being said, let us begin!

 The next module is electrical.
 Unlike the straightforwardness of plumbing, electrical involved many abstract concepts.
 I learned about Ohm's law, electrical wiring, reading diagrams, serial and parallel circuits, etc. College physics greatly aided me in this module, but for those to whom this material is entirely new, digesting all this may be a struggle.

 Although theory was a breeze, the electrical workshops were not so intuitive to me.
 Many of my shop experiences were blurry.
 I struggled at writing diagrams.
-I found myself wiring lights and receptacles slowly, often finishing last in the class.
+I found myself wiring lights and receptacles slowly, sometimes finishing last.

 The model house students are assigned were far too complex for beginners.
-Many of the angled cuts needed for roofing were too difficult for beginners like myself.
-I got so many cuts wrong and became so frustrated that the idea of quitting had crossed my mind a few times.
+Many of the angled cuts required for roofing were very difficult for beginners like myself.
+I got so many cuts wrong and became so frustrated that the idea of quitting crossed my mind a few times.

 Although carpentry two blew out my learning expectations, the instructor’s style of teaching was strict and unforgiving at times.
-Mr. Widell is an instructor that knows his material, but he also pushes students and does not play games.
-Those who are looking for a chill time will not be his fan.
-Worry not however, because if he senses that you are not a producer, he will not bother you.
+Mr. Widell is an instructor that knows his material.
+He also pushes students and does not play games.
+Those who are looking for a chill time will not like him.
+Worry not however, because if he senses your lack of motivation, he will cease bothering you.
 After all, you are an adult, and its your money that funds tuition.
 I give carpentry two a 9 out of 10.